-An alternative to the handset designed to be worn on the head leaving the user's hands free.
-It consists of an acoustic transmitter, a receiver, cord and plug.
+The part of the CE which provides the equivalent functionality of the handset but designed to be worn on the head leaving the user's hands free.
+A headset may use corded or wireless technology.

 Insert earphone

 Earphones which are intended to partially or completely enter the ear canal. (refer to ITU-T Recommendation P.57)